DPR-droid/2021_11_pands-project/README.md

 ### Boxplot
 The boxplot is a type of chart often used in explanatory data analysis.
 Box plots visually show the distribution of numerical data and skewness through displaying the data quartiles (or percentiles) and averages.[6]

+#### Observations
+    The iris setosa again shows a noticeable difference from the other species in the petal length and width.
+The iris virginica has a couple of outliers on the sepal lenght and width.